 One of the pleasures of non-league groundhopping is arriving early and having a wander round to take in the whole ground.
-You could easily fill an entire Instagram account with the unexpected junk so often spotted lying around the seemingly never-visited corners of some.
+You could easily fill an entire Instagram account with the unexpected junk so often seen lying around the seemingly never-visited corners of some.
 At Beckenham Town, I spotted a cheerily-decomposing fox corpse that had clearly been there for months, if not years.
 Here, they had a boat.
 An actual boat.
 You know you have pitch drainage issues when there’s the requirement for one of those on-site.

 Of course, I should point out that this is a multi-use stadium, so the piled-up collection of sports-clutter starts to make a bit more sense.
 Croydon Sports Arena is a base for cycling, athletics and archery groups, as well as the reason for my trip: Southern Counties East League Division One side Croydon FC.